Dentifrice

 Dentifrices, including toothpowder and toothpaste, are agents used along with a toothbrush to aid in removal of dental plaque.
 They are supplied in paste, powder or gel.
 Many dentifrices have been produced over the years, some focusing on marketing strategies to sell products, such as offering whitening capabilities.
 The most essential dentifrice recommended by dentists is toothpaste which is used in conjunction with a toothbrush to help remove food debris and dental plaque.
 Dentifrice is also the French word for toothpaste.

 Types

 Toothpaste

+Toothpaste is a dentifrice used in conjunction with a toothbrush to help maintain oral hygiene.
+Toothpastes are generally beneficial for maintaining dental health.
+Toothpastes containing fluoride are effective in preventing tooth decay.
+The essential components are an abrasive, binder, surfactant and humectant.
+Other ingredients are also used.

+While ordinary toothpaste can effectively clean teeth, some formulations are designed to meet specific needs: